cyberbotics/webots/docs/guide/object-bedroom.md

 ### PhotoFrame Field Summary

-- `pictureUrl`: Url of the photo
+- `pictureUrl`: Url of the photo.

-- `frameAppearance`: Define the appearance of the frame
+- `frameAppearance`: Define the appearance of the frame.